wangzhizhou/Fish-eye-Image-Correction-Code/README.md

 * You can directly run the `navigator.exe` under the directory: `\product\` if you have not installed `Visual Studio` IDE.

-* This project is developed by visual studio 2015 and can be opened by vs2015 or later version.
-You computer system should be windows 8.1/10 which can install the IDE.
+* This project is developed by visual studio 2017 and can be opened by vs2017 or later version.
+Your computer system should be windows 10 which can install the IDE.

-* The OpenCV 2.4.8 is used in this code, and you do not't need to configure the OpenCV development environment, just checkout the project to you local repo, and use your IDE(vs2015 or later) to open it, then click F5 to build and run it.
+* The OpenCV 3.3.0(opencv-vc14-x64-release) has been included in this project, and you do not't need to configure the OpenCV development environment, just checkout the project to you local repo, and use your IDE(vs2017 or later) to open it, then click F5 to build and run it.

 * If you found the program can been built successfully, but need some `dll`s to run.
-You should open the `project property page` and clike the `Debug` label in the left column, then change the `Work Directory` value(in the right column) to `$(SolutionDir)opencv248vc12x86release\bin`, and re-run the built project.
+When this project use opencv 2.4.8, you should open the `project property page` and clike the `Debug` label in the left column, then change the `Work Directory` value(in the right column) to `$(SolutionDir)opencv3.3.0vc14x64release\bin`, and re-run the built project.
+But now, you do not do anything, because I have defined some user marcos in the `OpenCV_Release_x64.props` and `OpenCV_Debug_x64.props`,

 * The OpenCV related headers and libs has been included in this project, and the dlls are also added in the directory of execute file(in directory: `\product\`).
 So, it just work!